The NASA solicitation for the XRISM Guest Observer Program is intended for Principal Investigators based in USA or Canada only.

 TOO Proposal: Exposure Expectation Value

 This is the effective exposure time to be charged for this proposal, if it is accepted.
 For a single target TOO proposal, this is well defined as the requested exposure time times the trigger probability.
 For multi-target TOO proposals in which the team wishes to observe all listed targets if/when the triggers are met, this is also well defined as the sum of exposure times multiplied by the trigger probability of individual targets.
 For multi-candidate, single-trigger TOO proposals, in which the requested exposure times are identical, this is the exposure time multiplied by the joint probability that one of the candidates will meet the triggering criteria.
 More complicated cases (multi-candidate TOO in which different exposure times are requested for different candidates, multi-candidate multi-trigger proposals in which number of candidates > maximum number of triggers > 1) are allowed but both the scientific rational and the basis for estimating the exposure expectation value must be explicitly justified.
+The entered value must be at least 1 ks.
 Required only if your proposal is a TOO proposal.

 TOO Proposal: Remarks